-- Single Pentium® 4 478-pin PGA processors or Intel Celeron processors up to up to 3.40 GHz (at a 800/533/400 MHz FSB) w/HyperThreading. - Intel Pentium 4/Celeron processors (use 0.09 or 0.13 Micron Manufacturing Technology CPUs)
+- Single Pentium® 4 478-pin PGA processors or Intel Celeron processors up to up to 3.40 GHz (at a 800/533/400 MHz FSB) w/HyperThreading support. - Intel Pentium 4/Celeron processors (use 0.13 Micron Manufacturing Technology CPUs)

-Note: Refer to the motherboard specifications pages on our web site (http:// www.supermicro.com/Product_page/product-m.htm) for updates on supported processors.
+Note: Refer to the motherboard specifications pages on our web site (http:www.supermicro.com/Product) for updates on supported processors.